Luming-L/Project/PeakRecall.md

 |chr1|9999|10099|9.525880|
 |chr1|10099|10199|14.288800|
 # rationale
-> `callpeak` used in paper: For each sample, peak calling was performed on the Tn5-corrected single-base insertions using the MACS2 callpeak command with parameters “--shift -75 --extsize 150 --nomodel --call-summits --nolambda --keep-dup all -p 0.01”.
+> `callpeak` used by author: For each sample, peak calling was performed on the Tn5-corrected single-base insertions using the MACS2 callpeak command with parameters “--shift -75 --extsize 150 --nomodel --call-summits --nolambda --keep-dup all -p 0.01”.
 The peak summits were then extended by 250 bp on either side to a final width of 501 bp.

 In MACS2, the main function `callpeak` can be decomposed into a pipeline containing MACS2 subcommands.
 The pipeline follows these steps:
 1. Filter duplicates